Jayesh Phadtare

 Influence of Underlying Orography on Cyclonic Systems

 The east coast of India is prone to extreme floods during the winter monsoon, e.g., the 2015 South India floods.
-The influence of the Western Ghats on west coast rainfall has been known for a very long time.
+The influence of the Western Ghats on the west coast rainfall has been known for a very long time.
 However, the role of the Eastern Ghats on East Coast rainfall was recently discovered in a study by Phadtare (2018).
 Even though the Eastern Ghats lie about 200 km inland from the coast, the orographic effect is conveyed through the cold pool, a 'thermodynamic mountain'.
-In a weak background flow, the cyclonic storms in the tropics move westwards due to the planetary β effect.
-Therefore, the cyclonic storms that form over the eastern Indian Ocean - Maritime continent region tend to arrive at the east coasts of India and Sri Lanka.
-Some of these storms stall over the coast and cause catastrophic flooding for several days.
-The goal of this research is to identify the reasons behind the stagnation of these cyclonic storms so that we can better forecast severe flooding events and prevent the loss of life.
-Initial investigation hints that the weaker storms get blocked by the Eastern Ghats orography range (Phadtare, 2018).
-Currently, I am analyzing the vorticity budgets of the landfalling cyclonic storms to better understand the vertical propagation of the orographic effect.
+In a weak background flow, tropical cyclones move westward due to the planetary β effect.
+Therefore, cyclonic storms that form over the eastern Indian Ocean-Maritime Continent region tend to reach the east coasts of India and Sri Lanka.
+Some of these storms stall over the coast, causing catastrophic flooding for several days.
+The goal of this research was to identify the causes of the stagnation of these cyclonic storms, enabling better forecasting of severe flooding events and preventing loss of life.
+Initial investigations suggest that the weaker storms are blocked by the Eastern Ghats orographic range (Phadtare, 2018, 2023).

 Ref:

-Phadtare, J. (under review) Influence of Underlying Topography on post-monsoon Cyclonic Systems over the Indian Peninsula.
+Phadtare, J. (2023).
+Influence of Underlying Topography on Post-Monsoon Cyclonic Systems over the Indian Peninsula.
 Meteorology .

 Organization and Life Cycle of Deep Cloud Systems in the Indian Summer Monsoon

 Representation of clouds in the general circulation models is one of the biggest challenges for the atmospheric science community.
 Simultaneously resolving the full spectrum of the involved scales is computationally infeasible.
-Simulations from the cloud-resolving models (CRM) have shown some promising results recently.
-However, the problem is not just limited to computational power; our understanding of the physical processes in clouds is plagued by uncertainties.
-Therefore, there is a need to study real-world cloud processes and set a benchmark for CRMs.
-The high-resolution data from the geostationary satellites is useful for this purpose.
+Recent simulations from cloud-resolving models (CRMs) have shown promising results.
+However, the problem is not just limited to computational power; uncertainties plague our understanding of the physical processes in clouds.
+Therefore, there is a need to study real-world cloud processes and to set benchmarks for CRMs.
+High-resolution data from geostationary satellites is helpful for this purpose.
 During my PhD, I studied the life cycle of deep clouds of the Indian summer monsoon using INSAT-series satellite data.
 Special focus was on studying the cloud organization with and without the synoptic-scale forcing.
 An automated cloud tracking code was written for this purpose.
 Some of the questions addressed in this study are the following: Is there a systematic organization of MCSs within the monsoon depressions?
 In what aspects do the MCSs differ when the synoptic-scale forcing is strong and weak?
 Does the size spectrum of MCSs differ in different climatic conditions, e.g., ENSO?